You have probably been eating Kale chips as a salad, in burgers, or something else.

 Trust me when I say this; your brain’s health depends on the quality of food you eat.

-Kale contains the following that help your brain grow and function properly.
+Kale contains the following that helps your brain grow and function properly.

 - Flavonoids prevent inflammation and aging of the brain.